VisioncreatorEarth/visioncreator/apps/app/src/routes/local/documentation/COMPOSITES-ARCHITECTURE.md

    - Starts with the target composite's content as a base
    - Overlays all source properties on top of it
    - Effectively implements a "source-wins" strategy for all keys
+   - Still preserves array items using generic array handling

 2. **Key-by-Key Processing**
    - Iterates through all keys in the source document
    - Adds or replaces each key in the target document
    - Creates a unified document that prioritizes source changes
+   - Uses the same array merging logic as three-way merge

 3. **Metadata Tracking**
    - Records that a simple merge strategy was used
    - Documents the absence of a common ancestor
    - Provides transparency in the patch request
+   - Generates operations for all changes

 #### C. Merge Candidate Discovery